 If there’s one thing a lot of travel bloggers regret it’s not starting their email list sooner.
 Your email list will become one of your most precious assets as a blogger.
 Social media channels can stop sending you traffic, Google can change its algorithm once again, but you’ll always have the readers on your email list.
 So when you create your own blog, immediately also create an email list.

 If you don’t feel like sending out a newsletter just yet, that’s not a problem.
 Email services like Mailchimp and Aweber allow you to automatically send out blog post updates while still gathering email addresses and building that list.

 You already decided what your travel blog will be about, so the posts you’ll write will be related to that topic about most of the time.
-But that’s not what I want to talk about in this section.
-I want to share some of my ideas about creating travel blog content and address some often asked questions.
+But there’s a ton of other stuff to consider as well.

 I feel a bit bad giving this advice as I’m not always good at following it myself, but I know that it’s valid.
 People read blogs because blogs are written by people.
 If they want dry information they’ll go to Wikipedia.
 So show a bit of yourself.
 Let your readers get to know you.
 You’re a cool person, right?